 Specific Learning Differences (SpLDs) such as Dyslexia, Dyspraxia (DCD), Dyscalculia, and features of ADHD can affect various aspects of learning and academic performance.
 King’s provides a structured pathway for students to be screened and, if appropriate, referred for a full diagnostic assessment.

 If you suspect you may have a SpLD, the first step is to complete the initial screening form available on your student record.
-After completing this, your responses will be reviewed and one of the following will happen:
+To begin the process, please complete the screening via your Student Records.

-- You'll be invited to a follow up appointment to explore your learning challenges
+• You'll be invited to a follow up appointment to explore your learning challenges

 or

-- You'll be referred directly for a diagnostic assessment
+• You'll be referred directly for a diagnostic assessment

 A £50 admin fee is charged to all students.